 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $900 in 2013 and $1,000 in 2014.
+For a single room, add $1,000.
 Airfare is not included.
 Round-trip economy air between New York and Reykjavík is estimated from $750.
 Internal group air between Akureyri and Reykjavík is estimated at $300.

 See special terms and conditions for this adventure.

-We will be hiking 2 to 4 hours per day (3 to 8 miles) on moderate to steep grades.
+We will be hiking 2 to 6 hours per day (2 to 8 miles) on moderate to steep grades.
 Most days will have options for more, or less, hiking.
-We will stay 9 nights in hotels that combine comfort, ideal locations, and local charm.
+During hikes, vehicle support is provided on most days, except while in the National Parks.
+Participants always have the option to rest a day and ride to the next hotel.
+Some long transfers of up to 7 hours will be required.
+We will stay in hotels that combine comfort, ideal locations, and local charm.